Gravito-electromagnetic analogies: The gravito-electromagnetic analogy based on tidal tensors

 Eqs.~(\ref{eq:BianchiIdTidalTensors}b) and (\ref{eq:SpaceSpaceEinsteinTidal}), involving $\mathbb{F}_{\alpha\beta}$, have no electromagnetic analogue.
-Eq.~(\ref{eq:SpaceSpaceEinsteinTidal}) involves also, as a source, the space-space part of the energy momentum tensor, $T^{\langle\alpha\rangle\langle\beta\rangle}$, which, unlike the energy current 4-vector $J^{\alpha}=-T^{\alpha\beta}U_{\beta}$ (analogous to the charge current 4-vector $j^{\alpha}$) has no electromagnetic counterpart.
+Eq.~(\ref{eq:SpaceSpaceEinsteinTidal}) involves also, as a source, the space-space part of the energy momentum tensor, $T^{\langle\alpha\rangle\langle\beta\rangle}$, which, unlike the energy current 4-vector $J^{\alpha}=-T^{\alpha\beta}U_{\beta}$ (analogous to the charge current 4-vector $j^{\alpha}$), has no electromagnetic counterpart.
 It is worth discussing this equation in some detail.
 It has a fundamental difference \footnote{We thank João Penedones for drawing our attention to this point. } with respect to the other gravitational field equations in Table \ref{analogy}, and with their electromagnetic analogues: the latter are algebraic equations involving only the traces and antisymmetric parts of the tidal tensors (or of $\mathbb{F}_{\alpha\beta}$), plus the source terms; they impose no condition on the symmetric parts.
 In electromagnetism, this is what allows the field to be dynamical, and waves to exist (their tidal tensors are described, in an inertial frame, by Eqs.~(\ref{eq:HigherOrderEMEqs1})-(\ref{eq:HigherOrderEMEqs2}) below); were there additional independent algebraic equations for the traceless symmetric part of the tidal tensors, and these fields would be fixed.
+But Eq.~(\ref{eq:SpaceSpaceEinsteinTidal}), by contrast, is an equation for the symmetric parts of the tensors $\mathbb{E}_{\alpha\beta}$ and $\mathbb{F}_{\alpha\beta}$.
+It can be split into two parts.
+Taking the trace, and using (\ref{eq:EgravTrace}), one obtains the source equation for $\mathbb{F}_{\alpha\beta}$: